webplatform/docs/svg/tutorials/smarter_svg_overview/index.md

 '''circle''' still references it as before, but if you move the
 '''circle''' there, it doesn't render.

-The SVG '''use''' tag allows you a way to reference graphic components, flexibly reusing them as many times as you want.
+The SVG '''use''' tag allows you a way to reuse graphic components repeatedly, and to place them in differently sized areas.
 After placing the '''circle''' within the '''defs''' region, pointing to it with a '''use''' tag placed outside the '''defs''' makes it render: